Thu Minh: Personal life

+Thu Minh was born on September 22, 1977, in Hanoi, and lives in Ho Chi Minh City.

+Her father, Vu Ngoc Kim, and mother, along with her elder brother and his family live in Ho Chi Minh City, while her sister is married and lives in the U.S.

 Thu Minh has a few best friends in music industry, two of them are singer Minh Tu in the Tam Ca Ao Trang female band and singer My Le (a daughter of musician Hoàng Sông Hương).
 Some other friends include Đoan Trang, Nathan Lee, Duc Tuan, Đàm Vĩnh Hưng, and Phương Thanh.
 Her nickname among close friends and families is Cat.

 Thu Minh had a first love which lasted more than eight years with musician Hoai Sa.
 They met and went together after many mutual performances on stage when Thu Minh was (only 17-year-old) a new 'toddler' entering into music industry while Hoai Sa was playing the piano for his band.
 Artists, at that time, used to say they were like a golden couple.
 Thu Minh has frankly admitted that she fell in love with her second love before separating with Hoai Sa and that this is immoral behavior when disrespecting and hurting her first love.
 But it also helped her to not repeat her mistakes later in life.
 Hoai Sa admitted after three years of separation, he realised the reason Thu Minh left him was due to his "carefree", and "unstable" lifestyle.
 Hoai Sa also gave a praise to say Thu Minh is "foresighted, smart, successful" but "dignified and serious in [love] selection" and a woman that "only the most sincere man will win".

 She married Dutch businessman Otto de Jager in 2012.